theborakompanioni/bitcoin-spring-boot-starter/readme.md

 ```

-### spring-bitcoin-testcontainer
+### spring-testcontainer

+#### spring-testcontainer-bitcoind-starter
 A fast any easy way to start one or multiple Bitcoin Core Daemons within docker containers programmatically within
 your application.
 Please note, that **this module is intended to be used with regtest only**.

-It contains a spring boot starter module that can be used in combination with
+This spring boot starter module can be used in combination with
 [bitcoin-jsonrpc-client](#bitcoin-jsonrpc-client) and [bitcoin-zeromq-client](#bitcoin-zeromq-client).

+#### spring-testcontainer-lnd-starter
+A fast any easy way to start one or multiple lnd Daemons within docker containers programmatically within
+your application.
+Please note, that **this module is intended to be used with regtest only**.

 ### spring-bitcoin-fee
 A generalized and extensible interface of multiple Bitcoin Fee Recommendation APIs.